-Lodge Stables, former swimming pool,

-White Lion public house and Fitzroy

-Paddocks.
-The grade II listed stables,

-cottage and lodge are all identified as listed

-buildings at risk in the Suffolk Register.

-There are tree belts on the paddocks and

-around the periphery of the site and it

-is identified as an important open space

-in the Newmarket Conservation Area

-Appraisal.
-The site fronts the High Street

-in the south and extends to Rowley Drive

-in the north.
+.6.19 This site comprises the historic Queensbury Lodge Stables, former swimming pool, White Lion public house and Fitzroy Paddocks.
+The grade II listed stables, cottage and lodge are all identified as listed buildings at risk in the Suffolk Register.
+There are tree belts on the paddocks and around the periphery of the site and it is identified as an mportant open space in the Newmarket Conservation Area Appraisal.
+The site fronts the High Street in the south and extends to Rowley Drive n the north.
 The site has been vacant for some time and has a complex planning history.
 Any development on this site must facilitate the sympathetic restoration and viable reuse of the listed buildings, retain a horse racing industry related use on the site, and preserve or enhance the character and appearance of the conservation area.
-The potential uses and capacity of the site will be explored by the council and other stakeholders through the preparation of a development brief in line with Policy DM4 of the Joint Development Management Policies Document (2015).
+The potential uses and capacity of the site will be explored by the council and other stakeholders, through the preparation of a development brief in line with Policy DM4 of the Joint Development Management Policies Document (2015).
+This site comprises the historic Queensbury Lodge Stables, former swimming pool, White Lion public house and Fitzroy Paddocks.
+The grade II listed stables, cottage and lodge are all identified as listed buildings at risk in the Suffolk Register.
+There are tree belts on the paddocks and around the periphery of the site and it is identified as an important open space in the Newmarket Conservation Area Appraisal.
+The site fronts the High Street in the south and extends to Rowley Drive in the north.
+The site has been vacant for some time and has a complex planning history.
+Any development on this site must facilitate the sympathetic restoration and viable reuse of the listed buildings, retain a horse racing industry related use on the site, and preserve or enhance the character and appearance of the conservation area.
+The potential uses and capacity of the site will be explored by the council and other stakeholders, through the preparation of a development brief in line with Policy DM4 of the Joint Development Management Policies Document (2015).

-Site SA6(c) - Land at Phillips Close and grassland south-west of Leaders Way/Sefton Way site comprises a strip of grassland with an associated access track from Hamilton Road.
+Site SA6(c) - Land at Phillips Close and grassland south-west of Leaders Way/Sefton Way

+5.6.20 This site has two distinctive elements: Phillips Close to the south is an existing residential area which has been developed at a relatively low density.
+It is considered that redevelopment/intensification of the existing use would achieve a more efficient use of the land.
+To the north the site comprises a strip of grassland with an associated access track from Hamilton Road.
 Residential uses are predominantly to the north and east and a gallop and stables to the west.
 To ensure the comprehensive design of both elements of the site, a development brief will be required in line with Policy DM4 of the Joint Development Management Policies Document (2015).